All Episodes

 For a guy who hasn't announced a presidential bid, Senator Chuck Hagel's schedule next week looks a lot like that of a candidate.

-He's slated to appear with nine declared presidential hopefuls, including McCain Giuliani, Mrs. Bill Clinton, and Barry Obama before a national firefighters group.
+He's slated to appear with nine declared presidential hopefuls, including McCain, Giuliani, Mrs. Bill Clinton, and Barry Obama before a national firefighters group.

-Uh his meeting, uh he's meeting with his political action committee steering committee scheduled to attend a Nebraska GOP fundraiser in Washington.
+He's meeting with his political action committee steering committee scheduled to attend a Nebraska GOP fundraiser in Washington.

-With his solid conservative credentials, opposition to the Iraq War, and disgust with President Bush, told Esquire Magazine before this is over, you might see calls for impeachment.
+With his solid conservative credentials, opposition to the Iraq War, and disgust with President Bush, told Esquire Magazine, before this is over, you might see calls for impeachment.

 Who in the world is saying this?